Your Stubborn Summer Skin Issues, Solved.

 5. Melasma

 The 411: Melasma is a pigmentation issue that causes dark, brown or grey patches to appear on your cheeks, nose, forehead, chin, and upper lip.
 This can worsen in the summer months with increased sun exposure, especially for those who are pregnant or on birth control pills, as hormones tend to trigger this condition.
-Truth be told, melasma can be one of the most stubborn pigmentation issues, so at the risk of sounding like a broken record, it’s best to prevent it.
+Melasma can be one of the most stubborn pigmentation issues, so at the risk of sounding like a broken record, it’s best to prevent it.
 Always use a good SPF 30 on your face, and if you’re out in direct sunlight, be sure to wear a wide-brimmed hat.
 Lastly, always use gentle skincare products and avoid waxing your skin, as this often leads to irritation and inflammation, which can worsen this condition.

 The Remedy: Just like Keratosis Pilaris, the best way to treat melasma is to gently exfoliate—but it may take 8-12 weeks to notice a difference.
-Oh, and FYI, aggressive exfoliating has a tendency to worsen melasma (yikes).
+FYI, aggressive exfoliating has a tendency to worsen melasma (yikes).
 Our recommendation?
 Use a gentle exfoliating serum like our Multitasker Night Serum paired with our 20% Vitamin C Fresh Start Face Oil.
 Used for more than 2-3 months, this dynamic duo can help visibly even your complexion and fade discoloration.
 For extreme cases of melasma, see your dermatologist to consider prescription topical treatments and possibly laser treatment.

 6. Folliculitis